exosecurity/EnterpriseBSD/docs/authentication.rst

 Authentication
 **************

-Simply put, *authentication* is the act of verifying that an entity is who it claims to be; it answers the question, "Is the claim *authentic*?
+Simply put, *authentication* is the act of verifying that an entity is who it claims to be; it answers the question, "Is the claim *authentic*?"
 Traditionally, authentication occurs via the means of a shared secret: a password or passphrase.
 The "shared" part is that the system **and** the authentic entity both have access to the secret for the purpose of identifying the entity to the system (a one-way validation).